vannenc/vannenblog-html/README.md

 ###Vannen blog html
-This is yeoman project which I have used to build my blog theme.
+This is the yeoman project which I have used to build my blog theme.